pulumi/compliance-policies/docs/public/index.md

 Pulumi Premium Policies have been enriched with additional metadata allowing authors to quickly select and use policies based on areas of focus.

-Policies are selected using any of the 5 metadata fields.
+Policies have 5 metadata fields:

-* `vendor` holds the vendor's name to which the policy belongs to.
+The `vendor` field holds the vendor's name to which the policy belongs to.
 For example `aws` is for Amazon Web Services.
+If a vendor has more than one Pulumi provider (ie, AWS Classic and AWS Native), then policies are grouped under the same vendor name.
+This is done so organizations have a complete control over resource creation regardless of the Pulumi provider used.

-* `services` holds the service name to which the policy belongs to.
-For example `s3` is for Amazon Web Services Simple Storage Service (S3).
+The `services` field holds the service name to which the policy belongs to.
+For example `s3` is for Amazon Web Services Simple Storage Service (S3), or `containerserice` is for Azure Container Service.

-* `severities` for the policy severity.
-Valid values are `low`, `medium`, `high` and `critical`.
+The `severity` field describes the policy severity across 4 severity levels, from `low`, `medium`, `high` to `critical` .
+As some policies address more sensitive issues, this field highlights the security risks associated.

-* `topics` a set of keywords pertaining to the policy.
-For example `encryption`, `cost`, `backup`...
+The `topics` field contains a set of keywords pertaining to the policy.
+For example `encryption`, `cost`, `backup`, `availability` and so on.
+It allows organizations to select policies based on area of focus.

-* `frameworks` holds information about the policy and the compliance frameworks it belongs to.
-For example `pcidss` for the PCI-DSS framework
+Finally, `frameworks` holds information about the policy and the compliance frameworks it belongs to.
+For example `pcidss` for the PCI-DSS framework.
+It enables organizations to quickly select policies based on a compliance framework they wish to adhere.

 The example below shows how to select policies for AWS that are related to the EC2 and S3 service and for which the policy severity is rated either medium, high or critical, and where the policies are